BDC Hamburger Icon

 Did You Know?Did you know

 As an employer, you must ensure your employees feel safe, welcomed and cared for.
 Tell your employees regularly that you are interested in what they have to say, that they have autonomy and that they’re a valuable asset to the business moving forward.
-Express gratitude for their hard work, and let them know you don’t take them for granted.

 Parker recommended taking these additional steps as well:

-• Recognize there will be a period of significant adjustment within the company, and have a high level of tolerance for change.
+• Recognize there will be a period of significant adjustment within the company and have a high level of tolerance for change.

 • Be transparent with managers and employees on the desired outcomes and accountabilities.